What is it? (2 year course, equivalent to 1 a level)

 This course has four units:

-- IT systems: a broad ranging theory unit covering all sorts of topics related to how computers work, how they are used and their impact on society.
+- Information Technology Systems: a broad ranging theory unit covering all sorts of topics related to how computers work, how they are used and their impact on society.

 Skills

 You will develop a wide range of skills.
-You learn how to use popular software such as MS Excel and MS Access confidently to solve problems, the basics of building a computer and installing software, carry out research and write extended reports on a range of topics.
+You learn how to use popular software such as MS Excel and MS Access confidently to solve problems, carry out research and write extended reports on a range of topics.

 Careers / destinations